 As it turns out, rosé and the classic margarita are a match made in heaven.
 I got the idea for this beverage from another cult favorite, Jeni Britton Bauer’s Jeni’s Ice Creams.
 She recently sent me one of their newest flavors, “Frosé” sorbet, and she recommended topping a scoop with a tequila floater.
 Booze and dessert?
 I was sold.

-It only took a few tries and a couple of tipsy Tuesdays to land a recipe for these rosé margaritas.
-I found that a restrained pour of tequila, a generous amount of lime, and just enough simple syrup could combine with a half serving of rosé to make a beverage that reads equal parts wine and marg.
-Truly, this combo is one serving at all future summer bashes.
+Thankfully, it only took a few tries and a couple of tipsy Tuesdays to land a recipe for these rosé margaritas.
+In the end, I found that a restrained pour of tequila, a generous amount of lime, and just enough simple syrup could combine with a half serving of rosé to make a beverage that reads equal parts wine and marg.
+Emphatically, this combo is one serving at all future summer bashes.

 Making rosé margaritas is simple!
-Combine one ounce each of lime juice and tequila with an ounce and a half of simple syrup in a tall shaker.
-Fill with ice and shake, shake, shake, until the mixture is seriously icy.
-Pour the contents of the shaker into a salt-rimmed glass and top with four (yes, four) ounces of your favorite rosé wine.
+Combine one ounce each of lime juice and tequila with an 1.5 ounces of simple syrup in a shaker.
+First, fill with ice and shake until the mixture is seriously icy.
+Afterwards, pour the contents of the shaker into a salt-rimmed glass and top with four (yes, four) ounces of your favorite rosé wine.
 I’d recommend one that isn’t too sweet so that the cocktail is balanced.
-Give the drink a stir and TA-DA!
-Rosé margarita heaven.

-This recipe can easily be batched for a crowd.
+This recipe batches easily for a crowd.
 I’d recommend doing the math and shaking the tequila, lime juice, and simple syrup in a large beverage Tupperware.
 Pour the contents into a large pitcher, stir in the appropriate amount of wine, and serve immediately.
 I’m not saying you’re going to be everyone’s new BFF, but let’s just assume this to be another universal truth.
-If you make these rosé margaritas, they will come.
+If you make these rosé margaritas, then they will come.

 Happy Margarita Week to you all and special thanks to Kate of Hola Jalapeno!
 She’s known in these parts for hosting the most KILLER marg party, so be sure to check out her site for a massive amount of other thirsty bloggers who are sharing lime and tequila-infused treats this week.
 Happy Monday to you and happy drinking!